BackupTheBerlios/hjb-svn/trunk/docs/rst/command-dispatch.rst

 * are constructed with references to all the JMS objects and invocation parameters necessary to complete their execution.

-* are constructed by one of the `JMS Command Generators`_
+* are constructed by one of the `JMS Command Generators`_.

-* capture any exceptions that occur during execution and keep them as faults.
+* capture any exceptions that occur during execution and retain them as faults.

 * once executed, provide a status message describing the result of the command execution.

-* once executed, provide access to objects that may need to be returned in the HTTP response, e.g, a received message, or a fault.
+* once executed, provide access to objects that may need to be returned in the HTTP response, e.g, a received message, or a  retained fault.

 * are scheduled for execution on specific threads.

 * are queued on their execution threads, so that only one command is in execution at any time.
-(This resolves the threading constraint required by JMS Sessions once message processing begins, see [JMSSpec]_).
+(This resolves the threading constraint required of JMS Sessions once message processing begins as described in [JMSSpec]_).

-* are an example of using the Command Pattern (cf [DesignPatterns]_).
+* are inspired by the Command Pattern (cf [DesignPatterns]_).

 JMS Command Generators